Anaïs Nin: Personal life

 In 1966, Nin had her marriage with Pole annulled due to the legal issues arising from both Guiler and Pole trying to claim her as a dependent on their tax returns, but she and Pole continued to live together as if married until her death.
 According to Barbara Kraft, Nin wrote to Guiler asking for his forgiveness.
 He responded by saying how meaningful his life had been because of her.

 After Guiler's death in 1985, Pole commissioned the unexpurgated versions of Nin's journals.
-Six volumes have been published: Henry and June, Fire, Incest, Nearer the Moon, Mirages, and Trapeze.
+Eight volumes have been published, covering the years 1931 through 1977: Henry and June, Incest, Fire, Nearer the Moon, Mirages, Trapeze, The Diary of Others: The Unexpurgated Diary of Anaïs Nin, 1955-1966, and A Joyous Transformation: The Unexpurgated Diary of Anaïs Nin, 1966-1977.
 Pole arranged for Guiler's ashes to be scattered in the same area where Nin's ashes were, Mermaid Cove in Santa Monica Bay.
 Pole died in 2006.

 Nin once worked at Lawrence R. Maxwell Books, at 45 Christopher Street in New York City.
 In addition to her work as a writer, Nin appeared in the Kenneth Anger film Inauguration of the Pleasure Dome (1954) as Astarte; in the Maya Deren film Ritual in Transfigured Time (1946); and in Bells of Atlantis (1952), a film Guiler directed under the name "Ian Hugo" with a soundtrack of electronic music by Louis and Bebe Barron.
 In her later life, Nin worked as a tutor at the International College in Los Angeles.